left-curve/left-curve/quint/simulations-and-model-checking.md

 We ran an **8-hour simulation** with **12 parallel instances** of the simulator, each with `max-steps=3`, and **20k samples per command**.
 This gave us a total of **240k samples**.
 We used `key_hash`es of length 4.
 In this experiment, we checked all invariants, including the proof-related ones, except for prunning, as we used the regular state machine for performance reasons.
 This was run at [be6b33b](https://github.com/informalsystems/left-curve-jmt/commit/be6b33ba547901ab7e5bb4863dd54b03d4baf0ac).

+### **Final simulation results**

+After all this iteration, we ran two final simulations with the latest version ([28ac5e5](https://github.com/informalsystems/left-curve-jmt/commit/7081237fdc646ebb4d3b4128be01286089e2ac27)), only differing by the invariants we check in each of them.
+We checked consecutive "fancy" apply operations on top of an empty tree for 3 steps.
+This was run for **9 hours**, with **6 parallel instances** per command.
+- Invariant: `treeInvariants` (all tree manipulation invariants): Total samples = 240k
+- Invariant: `proofInvariants` (all proof-related invariants): Total samples = 300k

 ### **Testing**

 Another way to use the Quint random simulator is to run tests, which work like property-based testing.
 The tests can have non-deterministic values, so we can run many samples to get more confidence that the property stated by the tests holds.
 We focus the long-running testing on the more interesting ones: